 At CAEA we will provide all pupils with access to a broad and balanced curriculum.
-We are committed to making sure all our pupils have the chance to thrive and supporting them to meet their full potential.
+We are committed to making sure all our pupils have the chance to thrive and they are supported so they can meet their full potential.
 We are focused on creating an inclusive environment, where provision is tailored to the needs and abilities of pupils, no matter how varied.